Venice-D2D/venice-qt/README.md

 ```
 sudo apt install build-essential
 ```
-## Build via the CLI
+## Build via the CLI with qmake
-- Create a directory `build` on the project directory
+- Exeute the following commands:
 ```
-mkdir build
-cd build
+cd qmake
+./build.sh
 ```

+## Build via the CLI with cmake
-- Execute the following commands:
+- Exeute the following commands:
 ```
-qmake ../venice-qt.pro
-make
+cd cmake
+./build.sh
 ```

 ## Run via the CLI

-- Execute the following command:
+- Execute the following commands:
 ```
+cd build
 sudo ./venice-qt
 ```

   - `sudo` privileges are required in order to access the Bluetooth adapter

 ## Notes